High Quality FRP Pultrusion Profiles Rods

 13 | Torsion strength | Mpa | 800 |

-- Yes, FRP pultrusion profiles can be used in automotive applications.
-They offer several advantages such as high strength-to-weight ratio, corrosion resistance, and design flexibility.
-Additionally, FRP pultrusion profiles can withstand harsh environmental conditions, making them suitable for various automotive components, including body panels, structural supports, and interior parts.
+- Yes, FRP (Fiber Reinforced Polymer) pultrusion profiles can be used in telecommunications towers.
+FRP materials offer several advantages for such applications, including high strength-to-weight ratio, corrosion resistance, and electrical non-conductivity.
+These properties make FRP pultrusion profiles suitable for use in telecommunications towers, providing structural support while offering durability and longevity.

 Send your message to us